miku/span/README.md

 be directly imported into SOLR or elasticsearch.

 As a non-goal, the `span` tools do not care, how you obtain your input data.
-The tools expect input *files* and produces *files*.
-Even more: Bibliographic input data must be contained in a *single file* (even if it is 100G in size) and the output will be a single file (stdin and stdout, respectively).
+The tools expect a single input *file* and produce a single output *file* (stdin and stdout, respectively).

 ----

-Why Go?
+Why we choose Go as implementation language?

 Linux shell scripts have no native XML or JSON support, Python is a bit too slow for the casual processing of 100M or more records, Java is a bit too